 Sip world-famous wine overlooking rolling hills and lush valleys on a three-day road trip through the Adelaide Hills.

-Taste some of Australia’s best cool-climate wines, food and produce, straight from nature’s top shelf in the Adelaide Hills.
+Taste some of Australia’s best cool-climate wines food, pluck produce straight from nature’s top shelf, meander through lush garden sanctuaries and fertile farms, and encounter abundant wildlife.
 Explore charming towns and let the afternoon linger at over 60 award-winning cellar doors with our three-day Adelaide Hills itinerary.

 Make yourself at home in CABN

 Immerse yourself in nature and wildlife just 30 minutes’ drive from Adelaide, making yourself at home at CABN.
 Surrounded by 180 acres of natural scrub and bushland, CABN is an off-grid tiny house where you can relax, rediscover and reconnect without the distraction of Wi-Fi.
 Explore the nearby conservation park with its walking trails, creeks, dams and breathtaking scenery.
-Your closest neighbours are kangaroos, koalas and magpies.
+Your closest neighbours are kangaroos and koalas and your morning wake-up call is courtesy of kookaburras and magpies.

 Three days is just enough time to take-in the Adelaide Hills, but there’s so much more to explore.
 Check out our Adelaide Hills essentials below and extend your stay.